So that we can offer you the best service, please confirm or update your location and then press Continue

 CLICK & WATCH THE VIDEO BELOW

-Important: a) Do not use induction hobs for this method of seasoning. b) Do not use this method for cast iron casseroles, slow cookers or tagine bowls.
+Important: Do not use this method for cast iron casseroles, slow cookers or tagine bowls, use the oven method shown below.

 Re-seasoning, the oven method, this gives a near "factory" finish inside and out.